awsdocs/amazon-cloudwatch-user-guide/doc_source/Set-IAM-Permissions-For-SDK-Metrics.md

 1. Name the policy **AmazonSDKMetrics**\.

-1. Attach the policy to the IAM user or role that manages the EC2 instances that you want to monitor\.
+1. Attach the policy to the IAM user or role that is attached to the EC2 instance that is running the CloudWatch agent\.